jwzhanggy/tinyBIG/docs/guides/installation.md

 ## Verification

-If you have successfully installed both tinybig and the dependency packages, now you can use tinybig in your projects.
+If you have successfully installed both `tinybig` and the dependency packages, now you can use `tinybig` in your projects.

-To ensure that tinybig was installed correctly, we can verify the installation by running sample python code as follows:
+To ensure that `tinybig` was installed correctly, we can verify the installation by running the sample python code as follows:

 ```python
 >>> import torch